What Is NTM lung disease?

 One study across 25 states showed that NTM bacteria were found in nearly 8 out of 10 water samples.

 The symptoms of NTM lung disease are similar to other lung conditions.
 So similar, in fact, that NTM is sometimes misdiagnosed or not diagnosed at all.
-Many people have symptoms, but may think it’s due to a lung condition they already have.
+Many people have symptoms but may think it’s due to a lung condition they already have.
 People can have NTM for months, sometimes years, without knowing it.

 If you live with a lung condition, like bronchiectasis, COPD, or asthma, you know what your symptoms typically feel like.
 So how can you tell if it’s NTM and not just your current lung condition acting up?

 Well, the truth is, it’s very difficult.
 However, NTM lung disease has key symptoms that often get worse over time and don’t go away.
-For example, your cough can get worse, you can feel out of breath easily, and you can feel tired often – like your “get up and go” got up and went.
+For example, your cough can get worse, you can feel out of breath easily, and you can feel tired often—like your “get up and go” got up and went.
 These symptoms could be a sign that you have NTM lung disease.
 You may notice these symptoms come and go.
 You may have them every day.
 Each case of NTM is different.

-If you have NTM lung disease, you may experience one or several of
+If you have NTM lung disease, you may experience one or several of these common signs and symptoms.
+Click each one to learn more:

 Coughing